deflex-fi/deflex-referrer-treasury/README.md

 - `len(foreign_assets) * minfee` to send the commission to the referrer

-### Setting an escrow's permissions: `set_escrow_permissions`

-Lets a referrer grant or revoke the permission to let the privileged swapper account withdraw from their escrow account.
+### Enable swapping: `enable_swapping`

+Grants the permission to let the privileged swapper account withdraw from a referrer's escrow account.
+If granted, the swapper can withdraw any asset but the `target_asset` that the referrer specifies in this call.
+The idea is that the swapper swaps assets to the `target_asset` and sends them back to the escrow account (and for that the swapper doesn't need to be able to withdraw the `target_asset` from the escrow).
 This function can only be called by the referrer account that owns this escrow account.

 Parameters:
 1. `escrow`: the referrer's escrow account
-2. `permission`: 1 if the referrer grants the swapper access to the escrow, 0 otherwise
+2. `target_asset`: the ID of the asset (0 for ALGO) that other assets are swapped to

+Required network fees: `1 * minfee`

+Notes:
+- The escrow account must be opted into the `target_asset`

+### Disable swapping: `disable_swapping`

+Lets a referrer revoke the permission to let the privileged swapper account withdraw from their escrow account

+Parameters:
+1. `escrow`: the referrer's escrow account

 Required network fees: `1 * minfee`